Fajendagba/timezone-update/README.md

-# Timezone Update API
+# Timezone Update

 ## Overview
-This Task Management API is built using Laravel, providing a robust API for managing tasks with user update.
+This Timezone Update is built using Laravel, providing a robust API for updating user details.

 ## Installation